Family Law and Policy

 Program Hosted Events

-Annual Lecture by the Recipient of the Lifetime Achievement in Family Law
+Annual Lecture by the Lifetime Achievement in Family Law Award Winner

 This annual lecture is delivered by the recipient of the Family Law and Policy Program’s Lifetime Achievement in Family Law Award.
 This award recognizes great scholarly contributions to our understanding of the family and family law by individuals who have made a felt impact on the contours of the law and honors scholars who have shaped family law through their writing, advocacy, or public service, as well as mentoring of younger colleagues in the field.